 Visit the MBF website for more information [opens in new browser window]

-Visit the Tom Acton Memorial Trust website for more information [opens in new browser window]
+Visit the Royal Philharmonic Society website for more information [opens in new browser window]

 There are a number of smaller, local charities that offer support to talented young people in their area.
 County or regionally based organisations have been set up to promote educational opportunities and many of these include music as a part of their objective.
 Schools, church musicians and LEAs can be useful starting points in trying to find these local organisations.